Tiloup9291/OROS/README.md

 - lwIP:
   BSD licensed.

+- newlib:
+  Various permissives licenses.

 - FatFs:
   BSD-like licensed.

 - wolfSSL/wolfCrypt and wolfSSH:
-  GPLv2 or commercial licensing depending on the distribution model.
+  GPLv3 or commercial licensing depending on the distribution model.

 U-Boot remains an external GPL-licensed bootloader component and is not part of the OROS operating system source tree.